Giants vs. Cardinals MLB Betting Odds, Trends & Prediction

 Giants vs. Cardinals MLB Betting Trends

-The total has gone OVER in 6 of San Francisco’s last 8 games

-Over/Under has gone UNDER in 8 of St. Louis’ last 11 games

-The total has gone OVER in 13 of San Francisco’s last 18 games on the road

-The total has gone UNDER in 4 of St. Louis’ last 5 games at home
+The total has gone UNDER in 9 of St. Louis’ last 11 games played on a Sunday

 Giants vs. Cardinals MLB BETTING PREDICTION